CodelineRed/twitch-chatbot/README.md

 | rollDice            | !d6 or !d56w6 - first digit can be from 1 - 99 and second from 1 - 9                                                             |
 | customCommand       | wrapper for all custom command commands                                                                                          |

-## Chatbot Commands for Broadcaster and Moderaors
+## Chatbot Commands for Broadcaster and Moderators
 | Name                | Command                                                                                                                          |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------|
 | bots                | !bots [public]                                                                                                                   |